 The Christian’s Fight for Freedom

-5 It is for freedom that Christ has set us free.
-Stand fast, therefore, and do not be entangled again in a yoke of bondage.
-2 Behold, I, Paul, say to you that if you receive circumcision, Christ will profit you nothing.
-3 And I testify again to every man who becomes circumcised that he is a debtor to keep the whole Law.
-4 You who would be justified by the Law, you are severed from Christ; you have fallen from grace.
-5 But as for us, we, through the Spirit, and by faith, eagerly await the hope of righteousness.
-6 For in Christ Jesus neither circumcision nor uncircumcision counts for anything; what counts is faith working through love.
+5 It was for freedom that Christ set us free; so stand firm, and don’t be entangled again in a yoke of bondage.
+2 Mark this well:1 I, Paul, tell you that if you take circumcision, Christ will be of no use to you at all.
+3 Moreover, I testify again to every man who takes circumcision that he is obligated to keep2 the entire Law.
+4 You who are trying to be justified by the Law have been severed from Christ; you have fallen from grace.
+5 For we, by the Spirit, through faith, are eagerly waiting for the hope that righteousness brings.3 6 For in Christ Jesus neither circumcision nor uncircumcision counts for anything; what counts is faith working through love.

 The Christian’s Realm of Freedom